Icelandic 3 for English Speakers

 Small groups, no more than ten students in live classes 🔝

-Bonuses: This Icelandic course has several bonuses for its students.
+Bonuses and advantages: This Icelandic course has several bonuses for its students.
 Keep reading to find out more 💰

 ❌ No more class binging so that your trip to the school makes sense.
 Let’s take advantage of IT 💻